antronerds/r2-tutorials/docs/tSNE_dimensionality_reduction.md

-TSNE
+t-SNE

-A clustering tool which gaining more and more popularity in the research world is the so called t-SNE algorithm.  t-SNE stands for t-Distributed Stochastic Neighbor EMbedding and is  a machine learning dimensionality reduction algorithm that is well suited for the reduction of high dimensional datasets to 2 or three dimensions.
+A clustering tool which gaining more and more popularity in biomedical research, is the so called t-SNE algorithm.  t-SNE stands for t-Distributed Stochastic Neighbor EMbedding and is a machine learning dimensionality reduction algorithm that is well suited for the reduction of high dimensional datasets to 2 or three dimensions.

 Most researchers are already familiar with another dimensionality reduction algorithm  called PCA also supported by R2 and explained  in more detail in this tutorial.
 Both PCA and the t-SNE both reduces the dimension and captures the structure of high dimensional data.
 However,  PCA can only captures linear structures where the t-SNE algorithm captures non-linear relations and preserves local distances in high dimensions while reducing the information to 2 dimensions (an XY plot).